lostvikx/yt-audio/README.md

 # YT-Audio

-YouTube link to opus file in a minute!
-Find your audio file in the ~/Music/ directory.
+YouTube URL to opus file in a minute!
+Find your audio file in the `~/Music/` directory.
+Please follow the instructions below.

 ## Install Dependencies